mlcraft-io/docs/versioned_docs/version-1.0.0/production-deployment/requirements/index.md

  These requirements are minimum and may vary depending on specific use cases and data processing volumes.
 Scaling the solution may require more powerful servers or distributed systems.

 :::

-## Source Code

-You can access the source code of Synmetrix on [GitHub](https://github.com/mlcraft-io/mlcraft).